Duke in Chile

 A container ship leaving the port of Valparaiso

 You’ll enroll in one course worth two Duke credits.
 No pass/fail option or auditing is permitted.
-The course may be used to count toward the major and minor requirements in the Romance Studies Department and will also count toward the FL graduation requirement.
+The course may be used to satisfy one course requirement toward the Spanish major and minor in the Romance Studies Department, and will also count toward the FL graduation requirement.

 Language and Culture of Entrepreneurship in Latin America